PEPPSI: iPEPPSI

-Properties and applications
+Properties and reactions

-PEPPSI can catalyze various palladium cross-coupling reactions including Negishi coupling, Suzuki coupling, Sonogashira coupling, Kumada coupling, and the Buchwald–Hartwig amination as well as aryl sulfination and the Heck reaction.
+PEPPSI catalyze various cross-coupling reactions including Negishi coupling, Suzuki coupling, Sonogashira coupling, Kumada coupling, and the Buchwald–Hartwig amination as well as aryl sulfination and the Heck reaction.
 In Negishi coupling, PEPPSI promotes reaction of alkyl halides, aryl halides or alkyl sulfonates with alkylzinc halides, and the important advantage of PEPPSI over alternative catalysts is that the reaction can be carried out in a general chemical laboratory, without a glove box.
 PEPPSI contains palladium in the +2 oxidation state and is thus a "precatalyst", that is the metal must be reduced to the active Pd(0) form in order to enter the cross-coupling catalytic cycle.
 This is usually achieved in situ in the presence of active transmetalating agents such as organo-magnesium, -zinc, -tin, or -boron reagents.
 Once activated, the NHC-Pd(0) species becomes rather air-sensitive.

-An efficient, cationic palladium catalyst of iPEPPSI (internal PEPPSI) type was demonstrated to efficiently catalyse the copper-free Sonogashira reaction in water as the only solvent, under aerobic conditions, in the absence of copper, amines, phosphines and other additives.
+iPEPPSI (internal PEPPSI) type catalyse the copper-free Sonogashira reaction in aqueous solution.

 Additionally, the cationic palladium iPEPPSI complex shown above was used in the hydroamination of alkynes as well.
-The authors have demonstrated that the ligands actively participate in the reaction mechanism since the pyridine group acts as an internal base to enable the intramolecular proton transfer between active sites of intermediates.